department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If you receive care through the Choice Program and you're having issues with adverse credit reporting or debt collections because of incorrect or delayed billing, we can help.
+If you receive care through the Choice Program and you're having issues with negative credit reporting or debt collections because of incorrect or delayed billing, we can help.
 Call us at <a href="tel:+ 18778817618">1-877-881-7618</a>.
 We're here Monday through Friday, 9:00 a.m. to 5:00 p.m.
-(ET)
+(ET).

 We encourage you to continue working with your VA primary care team to get the health care services you need while we help you resolve these issues. <br>
 [Learn more about the Veterans Choice Program](https://www.va.gov/COMMUNITYCARE/programs/veterans/VCP/index.asp).